apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/restart-a-redis-cluster.md

 ## Steps

 1. Restart a cluster.

-   You can use `kbcli` or create an OpsRequest to restart a cluster.

    Configure the values of `components` and `ttlSecondsAfterSucceed` and run the command below to restart a specified cluster.